koshish/RCIP/Whitepaper.md

 ## Community Ecosystem
-* News Writers: Anyone who submits news or article or review contents for publication is called News Writer.
+* News Writers: Anyone who submits news or articles or contents for publication is called News Writer.
 Each news writer gets reward based on Trust Score of news article.
 >Trust Score: Trust score is a percentage value assigned to each article after curation from Validators.
 A news article with less than 50% Trust Score does not qualify for rewards.
 Validation are randomly push over to sample population of active validators for Publication Check, Evidence Check, Quality Check and Impact Check.

 * Validators: Anyone who participates in validation of news content and advertisements is called Validator.
 Each validator gets reward based on Profile Score.